 Another option is the city sightseeing bus, which is not free but can be a cheaper way to get around the city and visit the markets, such as Chinatown or Queen Victoria Market.
-If you traveling with family this can be an affordable option of things to do in Melbourne with kids, as you can get a good discount for a family package.
+If you are traveling with family, this can be an affordable option for things to do in Melbourne with kids, as you can get a good discount for a family package.

 Take a stroll beside the Yarra River

 It would be a shame not to spend some time by the Yarra River when you’re in Melbourne.
 It’s has a social scene all of its own – it’s even the site of various music festivals throughout the year.
 A stroll down the banks will provide plenty of entertainment!
 By day, look upon the interesting graffiti and architecture.
 Stop by any of the cafes and bars for a break and a bite to eat, or have a barbeque, Aussie style.
 If fishing is your thing, you can do that there too.

 It’s not unusual to see people indulging in fitness activities along the banks, whether that’s running, cycling, or speed walking.
 If you fancy a boat ride, jump on a river craft at Princes Walk or Southgate; you’ll be able to hop off again at some of the city parks if you want to kill two birds with one stone.
 By night, look at the picture-perfect mirage on the water created by the myriad lights, or relax with a glass of wine.

 Pick up a bargain at a Melbourne city markets